yehshuwen/M_hotspot/README.md

       V4: Gene symbol.
       V5: Cancer type.

 total_prop: Numeric.one of the condition filters.
-Number of the hotspot mutations > number of gene mutations 5%.
+Number of the hotspot mutations > number of gene mutations 5%.<br>
-      compare_hotspot: Numeric.one of the condition filters. the hotspot with No. mutations > 20% mutations of the strongest hotspot.
+compare_hotspot: Numeric.one of the condition filters. the hotspot with No. mutations > 20% mutations of the strongest hotspot.<br>
 patient_density: Numeric. one of the condition filters.
-The hotspot density per hundred people > 10%. hotspot_density:Numeric.one of the condition filters.
-The hotspot density > 2 (each hotspot mutations / each hotspot length).
+The hotspot density per hundred people > 10%.<br>
+hotspot_density:Numeric.one of the condition filters.
+The hotspot density > 2 (each hotspot mutations / each hotspot length).<br>
 alph1: Numeric.
 Parameter of density function.
-Default is 2.5
+Default is 2.5<br>
 beta: Numeric.
 Parameter of mountain subtractive clustering function.
-Default is 0.005.
+Default is 0.005.<br>
 peak_region_min: Numeric.
 The minimum of the gap criteria.
-Default is 3.
+Default is 3.<br>
 peak_region_max: Numeric.
 The maximum of the gap criteria.
-Default is 10.
+Default is 10.<br>
 remain_gap: Numeric.
-The top 20% small gap’s information.
+The top 20% small gap’s information.<br>
 num_center: Numeric.
 Deciding how many hotspot centers to find.
-Default is 10.
+Default is 10.<br>

-      output_pdf: Images output path.
+output_pdf: Images output path.<br>
-      file_output: Hotspots details output path.
+file_output: Hotspots details output path.<br>
-      filter_output: Hotspots filter details output path.
+filter_output: Hotspots filter details output path.<br>

-      Value (Output)
+######Value (Output)

 Images, save as pdf file.
 Character, save as txt file.